aparmendariz/mcf_docs/docs/source/user_guide/common_support.rst

 | ``cs_quantil``       | Only relevant if ``cs_type`` is set to 1.
 If ``cs_quantil`` is set to a value less than 1, the respective quantile is used to determine the upper and lower cut-off probabilities.
 If set to 1, the cut-off probabilities are chosen automatically based on min-max rules.
 Default: 1. |
 +----------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-For more information on these parameters, please consult the :py:class:`API <mcf_functions.ModifiedCausalForest>`.
+Please consult the :py:class:`API <mcf_functions.ModifiedCausalForest>` for more details.

 Examples
 ------------------